 The 5×5 workout routine is quite popular, and for good reason.
 When it comes to building mass and strength it can be surprisingly difficult.
 You would think that the two would go hand in hand but they don’t.
 As I’ve discussed in some of my previous posts, strength training is actually a great way to improve muscle definition yet it doesn’t work all that well for gaining muscle mass.

 Generally, a strict strength training routine will involve working out in the rep range of about 3.
 A good rep range for strictly mass gains is much higher, at about 12-15 reps.
-The 5×5 workout routine is great because it builds mass, strength and definition all in one workout.
+A 5×5 workout is great because it builds mass, strength and definition all in one workout.

 When it comes to carving truly great looking muscles, it really is going to take a few different phases.
 The 5×5 workout is probably one of the best approaches that you can do to combine muscle mass and muscle definition.
 Although this routine isn’t quite as effective as a purely mass building or purely definition building phase, it does do a good job at both.